-The subject works well in combination with a variety of other subjects although there are very obvious connections with history, economics and geography.
+The subject works well in combination with a variety of other subjects although there are obvious connections with history, economics and geography.

-A level politics is a recognised entry qualification for many university courses and is a popular degree course in its own right, either by itself or in combination with other subjects.
+A level politics is a recognised entry qualification for many university courses and is a popular degree course, either by itself or in combination with other subjects.